Sitecore/Helix.Docs/helix/introduction/about-this-documentation.rst

 particularly the reasoning behind it – it is a good idea to have some experience in developing in ASP.NET and in Sitecore.
-Although the example sites work well as end-to-end examples of Sitecore implementation – and as such are a good supplement to the Sitecore developer training – the added intricacies of the conventions can add to an increased learning curve of Sitecore.
+Although the example sites work well as end-to-end examples of Sitecore implementations (and as such are a good supplement to the Sitecore developer training), the added intricacies of the conventions can add to an increased learning curve of Sitecore.

 The Scope of Sitecore Helix